paradedb/paradedb/README.md

 The worker will start listening for changes on the table and process the stream with the models and transforms you define on the pipeline.

-## Key Features

-**:arrows_counterclockwise: Out-of-the-Box Data Sync**

-Existing vector stores are siloes that require complex and sometimes brittle mechanisms for data synchronization.
-Retake provides the missing connectors that allow seamless data synchronization without the need for extensive configuration or third-party tools.

-**:rocket: True Real-Time Updates**

-Retake's connectors achieve sub-10ms end-to-end data latency, excluding variable model inference times.

-**:link: Extensible Python SDK**

-You can configure any source, sink, transformation, and embedding model as code.
-Joining and filtering tables or adding metadata is easily done from Python functions.

-**:zap: Scalable and Efficient**

-Built on top of Kafka, Retake is designed to handle large volumes of data and high-throughput workloads.

-**:globe_with_meridians: Deployable Anywhere**

-You can run Retake anywhere, from your laptop to a distributed cloud system.

 ## Contributing